What is Counterfeiting / Intellectual Property (IP) Theft?

-Counterfeit goods span across multiple industries including everything from apparel, accessories, music, software, medications and cigarettes, to automobile and airplane parts, consumer goods, toys and electronics.
+Counterfeit goods span multiple industries, including apparel, accessories, music, software, medications, cigarettes, automobile and airplane parts, consumer goods, toys, electronics, and more.

 Counterfeiting is not a victimless crime.
 Counterfeiters often prey on consumer desire for low prices.
-But that cheap price comes at a high cost to yourself and others:
+Purchasing counterfeit products may seem like a cheap option in place of the real thing, but that low price comes at a high cost to yourself and others:

-- IT'S DANGEROUS: Counterfeit goods are often made using cheap, substandard, and dangerous components that put the health and safety of consumers at risk.
+- It’s Dangerous: Counterfeit goods are often made using cheap, substandard, and dangerous components that put consumers’ public health and safety at risk.

-- IT'S ILLEGAL: Counterfeiting is illegal and purchasing counterfeit products supports illegal activity.
+- It’s Illegal: Counterfeiting is illegal, and purchasing counterfeit products supports unlawful activity.

-- IT HURTS LEGITIMATE COMPANIES: Legitimate manufacturers devote significant resources to research and development of products and building a reputation for quality among consumers.
-Counterfeiters, in turn, seek to profit unfairly off of another company’s good name.
+- It Hurts Legitimate Companies, Especially Small Business: Legitimate manufacturers devote significant resources to researching and developing products and building a reputation for quality among consumers.
+Counterfeiters, in turn, seek to profit unfairly off of another company’s good name, and it’s often fatal to small businesses and entrepreneurs.
 The lost sales and profits that result from this unfair competition translate directly into lower wages and lost jobs, as well as higher prices for consumers.